mozilla-services/loads/docs/source/outputs.rst

 Outputs
 =======

-By default, loads reports the status of the load in real time onthe standard output of the client machine.
+By default, Loads reports the status of the load in real time onthe standard output of the client machine.
 Depending what you are trying to achieve, that may or may not be what you want.